fdb02983rhy/dify-pdf-process-plugin/README.md

 - Multiple pages extraction with fixed page support
 - PDF page counting with customizable output formats
 - PDF splitting into individual pages
+- PDF to PNG conversion with adjustable quality

 ## Important Note
 All page numbers in this plugin are 1-indexed, meaning the first page of any PDF is page 1, the second is page 2, and so on.